grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/04 ramping-vus.md

 ## Get the stage index

-It is possible to get the current running stage index using the `getCurrentStageIndex` helper function from the [k6-jslib-utils](/javascript-api/jslib/utils) library.
+To get the current running stage index, use the `getCurrentStageIndex` helper function from the [k6-jslib-utils](/javascript-api/jslib/utils) library.
 It returns a zero-based number equal to the position in the shortcut `stages` array or in the executor's `stages` array.

 ```javascript
 import { getCurrentStageIndex } from 'https://jslib.k6.io/k6-utils/1.3.0/index.js';